djmiro0/Capital-city-guesser/2 23.02 context-example-use-case/context-example-use-case/README.md

 Notice our `src` folder is subdivided in different folders:
 - `components `

     This is where we store our components, which we will be using in different views.
+In our case we have the Header component and the PrivateNavigation and PublicNavigation component.
 - `context`

+    Here we will be storing our different contexts.
+In this specific case you van find the `AuthContext` here.

 - `views`

     This folder contains our 'page' components.
 This folder has all the components which are mapped to a route.